Glomar Challenger

+Purpose

+The Glomar Challenger was built to help Harry Hess test the theory of seafloor spreading, which predicts that the age of rock samples increases with distance from the mid-ocean ridge.

 Accomplishments

-Starting from August 1968, the ship was embarked on a 15-year-long scientific expedition, the Deep Sea Drilling Program, criss-crossing the Mid-Atlantic Ridge between South America and Africa and drilling core samples at specific locations.
+Starting from August 1968, the ship was embarked on a 15-year-long scientific expedition, the Deep Sea Drilling Project, criss-crossing the Mid-Atlantic Ridge between South America and Africa and drilling core samples at specific locations.
 When the age of the samples was determined by paleontologic and isotopic dating studies, this provided conclusive evidence for the seafloor spreading hypothesis, and, consequently, for plate tectonics.

 During 1970, when doing research in the Mediterranean Sea while supervised by Kenneth Hsu, geologists aboard the vessel brought up drill cores containing gypsum, anhydrite, rock salt, and various other evaporite minerals that often form from drying of brine or seawater.
 These were the first solid evidence for the ancient desiccation of the Mediterranean Sea, the Messinian salinity crisis.

-Scrapping
+Fate and legacy

-After being operated for fifteen years, Glomar Challengers active duty was ended during November 1983 and she was later scrapped.
-Her successor, JOIDES Resolution, was launched during 1985.
-The ship was a success in collecting rock samples and helped to confirm the Messinian Salinity Crisis theory.
+In November 1983, after 15 years in operation, the Glomar Challengers active duty ended, and she was later scrapped.
+Her successor, JOIDES Resolution, was launched in 1985.